hashim222/p5-coding-library/README.md

   - Using the [CI Moment](https://github.com/Code-Institute-Solutions/moments) project walkthrough as a guide, I then customized the project to make it my own.
 The profile page, bookmark topics, and contact page were also updated.
   - [Gareth-McGirr mentor](https://github.com/Gareth-McGirr/body-doodles) and [Leah Fisher's pp5](https://github.com/cornishcoder1/pp5-react-frontend-the-winding-path) projects provided insight into what should be added into my readme file and what testing is required for my project.
+  - I would like to thank Sean tutor for helping me solve the user not found issue I was having.
   - [Grammarly](https://www.grammarly.com/) was used while creating the readme documentation to fix some grammar issues due to english being not my first language.
   - By making this project I had plenty of help from the [Slack](https://slack.com/intl/en-gb/) Community and tutor support.
   - In order to find a solution to a problem, I often search on the [Stackoverflow](https://stackoverflow.com/).